-PBC is progressive in most patients, although in many people the rate of progression can be so slow it may not be clinically relevant.
+PBC is progressive in most patients; although, in many people, the rate of progression can be so slow that it may not be clinically relevant.
 Cirrhosis and its typical complications arise in the end stage.

 Symptoms (typically pruritus and fatigue) can significantly lower the quality of life, even in patients with a very slowly progressive disease.
 These symptoms warrant treatment in their own right using specific regimens.